PrachetShah/Document-Classifier-and-Text-Extracter/README.md

 Required Milestones:

-1. Library for Data Classification and Extraction
+1. Create a Library for Data Classification and Extraction

 - the documents must be identified, classified, and divided into multiple groups